hexLucifer/vincent-ai/README.md

 - Web searching (with Google)
 - Vision will be added when DeepInfra supports Pixtral 12B.
 - DM support may come in the future, disabled by default, but could be enabled manually.

-## A rant on Llama 3.2 Vision
-1. Llama 3.2 Vision is hot garbage!
-Sometimes, it just refuses to describe perfectly safe images!
-And even when it does cooperate, it provides terrible descriptions!
-Also, only one image per your entire **128K** context window?
-Pathetic!
-Pixtral **12B** supports a context full of images, and it works better than your **90B** model!!